National Security & Space

 National Security Initiative

-UND is investing in a National Security Initiative (NSI) for research, education and workforce training to build on existing strengths and expand UND’s capacity to pursue, secure and execute projects with federal agencies not yet fully accessed by the university, including Department of Defense (DOD) and Department of Homeland Security (DHS).
-The NSI will generate extensive opportunities in research, training, and education for a broad range of colleges, schools, programs, faculty, and undergraduate and graduate students across broad areas of Autonomy, Space, Medicine and Deployed Health, and Energy.
+UND is investing in a National Security Initiative (NSI) to build capacity in autonomy, space operations and medicine and energy to build on existing strengths and expand UND’s capacity to pursue, secure and execute projects with federal agencies not yet fully accessed by the university, including Department of Defense (DOD) and Department of Homeland Security (DHS).
+This is supported by millions in new UND investments and state funding for space-related research infrastructure.

 Demonstrated UAS Expertise